Aquaman review: Oceanic DC superhero epic will float your boat

 For DC's movie universe, Aquaman might've been sink or swim.

-The movie, which washed up in cinemas in the UK on Dec.
-12 and comes to Australia on Dec.
-13 and US theaters on Dec.
+The movie, which is in cinemas in the UK and Australia now and washes into US theaters on Dec.
 21, is an enormously entertaining slice of oceanic epicness, combining a seafaring sense of humor, spectacular visuals and Game of Thrones-style dynastic fantasy.

 Jason Momoa is Arthur Curry, a hulking man-mountain who both drinks like a fish, and talks to them.
 The story opens with his Atlantean mother, Nicole Kidman, fleeing an arranged marriage by falling in love with literally the first man she sees.
 Arthur is the result, growing up on dry land.
 The obligatory school bullies awaken his powers, but the fully grown Aquaman would rather be propping up a bar than knocking down bad guys.